naman2304/notes/ddia.md

 > ##### Latency and response time
 > The response time is what the client sees.
 Latency is the duration that a request is waiting to be handled.

+Even in scenarios where we think that all requests will take same amount of time, there is variation due to
+* Network delays (retransmission of packets on TCP)
+* Node delays
+  * Garbage Collection Pause
+  * Context Switch
+  * Page Fault forcing to read from disk
+  * Mechanical vibrations in server rack

 It's common to see the _average_ response time of a service reported.
 However, the mean is not very good metric if you want to know your "typical" response time, it does not tell you how many users actually experienced that delay.

 **Better to use percentiles.**